Here are some of our favorite places to eat al fresco, top outdoor igloo dining in Boston, Cambridge, and beyond during coronavirus:

 Mile Marker One

-Waterfront dining is a pleasure year-round, and what better way to celebrate a momentous occasion or night out than a covid-friendly igloo by the water?
+Waterfront dining is a pleasure year-round, and what better way to celebrate a momentous occasion or night out than a covid-friendly restaurant with an igloo by the water?
 With colorful doors on the outside, these igloos are very New England which matches the cuisine vibe.
 A flat fee of $30 gets up to 6 of you 90 minutes inside, and you can rest assured they’re fully disinfected.

 Lookout Rooftop, Envoy Hotel